Stacey-bee/Kampabits_WIT/googleHomePage/README.md

+#!/bin/bash

-I created a clone of the google homepage using html and CSS.\n The files as well as the images I used are in this folder.
+I created a clone of the google homepage using html and CSS.
+The files, as well as the images I used are in this folder.
+Open my html file in the broswer to see how my page looks like.